stacks-network/stacks/README.md

 [![Slack](http://slack.blockstack.org/badge.svg)](http://slack.blockstack.org/)

-Blockstack is new decentralized web.
+Blockstack is a new decentralized web.
 It enables users to register their usernames/identity without going through any third parties and enables developers to build secure, server-less apps and publish them on the app store of this new decentralized web.

 Blockstack provides a full stack of services to developers which include naming (like DNS), identity, auth, and storage.